DoinaPlesca/CompulsoryAssignment_DBMigrations/README.md

 [dotnet ef database update]()

-### Migration: AddMiddleNameToStudent
+## 2. Migration: AddMiddleNameToStudent

-On the feat/add-middle-name-ef branch, generate the migration to add a MiddleName column to the Students table:
+On the _feat/add-middle-name-ef_ branch, generate the migration to add a MiddleName column to the Students table:

 [dotnet ef migrations add AddMiddleNameToStudent]()

-### Create SQL Artifact for Migration

 To generate an SQL script artifact for the AddMiddleNameToStudent migration:

 [dotnet ef migrations script InitialCreate AddMiddleNameToStudent -o Migrations/V2__AddMiddleName.sql]()

-### Migration: AddDateOfBirth
+## 3. Migration: AddDateOfBirth

 On the feat/add-dob-ef branch, generate the migration to add DateOfBirth column to the Students table:

 [dotnet ef migrations add AddDateOfBirthToStudent]()